jmurth1234/tab-complete-input-vue/docs/docs.md

 In the case of the method, the method is called each time a user starts tab completing a word, and will only run when a user starts completing another word.
 Internally, this method has an await on it, meaning you can pass in a async method and it will be awaited.
-If you need to pass in a callback function, you will need to use something like `util.promisify` as these are not otherwsie supported
+If you need to pass in a callback function, you will need to use something like `util.promisify` as these are not otherwise supported

 When calling the method, two arguments are passed to it - the current word being completed and the position within the string.